ygowda/pebble-watch-app/README.md

 * Game graphics looping with random numbers, then with different phases (DAN)
 * Calibrate steady temp with finger (YASHUS)
 * Party mode when triggered from watch (SELAH)
+* Test multiple updates to watch from server(SELAH)
 * Do we need to make the arduino display Fahrenheit?!
 ##DONE##
 * Server handle multiple requests (SELAH)